 When should I fertilize?

 Succulents don’t need frequent fertilization.
 In fact, twice a year—once in fall and once in spring–will do the trick.
 A great time to use granular fertilizer is when you’re repotting your succulent.
 Just be careful that your succulents have spent at least a few weeks in their original pots before repotting them so they’ve had enough time to settle in and acclimate to their new home.
 Repotting them too soon can lead to weakness and damage, like root breakage.
 If you’re not ready to repot your succulent but ARE ready to fertilize them, get a liquid fertilizer or compost tea to mix in with water.

 How to fertilize:

-- Mix granular fertilizer into your cactus soil if you are repotting your succulents.
+Granular Fertilizer: Mix the granulated fertilizer into your cactus soil if you are repotting your succulents.
 This time-release granular fertilizer is great.

-- Add liquid fertilizer to your watering can if you’re not ready to repot your succulents.
+Liquid Fertilizer: Add liquid fertilizer to your watering can if you’re not ready to repot your succulents but still want them to get a little boost!
 This Bayer 3-in-1 is perfect and also works well to fend off bugs and dark spots.